superlinuxero/Nemo-Actions/README.md

 Script depends on sh, zenity, pdfsig, and awk

 ## bashrun
-SCript that run an sh file in a new terminal windows Script depends on gnome-terminal
+Script that runs an sh file in a new terminal windows Script depends on gnome-terminal